Philote-MDO/Philote-MDO/_sources/intro.md

 definitions.

-The definition of a data and communications standard allows Philote to be used beyond the Ansible MDO tool.
-The absence of implementation beyond the auto-generated code allows for flexibility of use.
+The definition of a data and communications standard allows Philote to be used beyond any one MDO tool.
+The absence of implementation beyond the auto-generated code allows for flexibility of use and development.
 However, the goal is to provide enough of an auto-generated template for analysis tool developers to easily implement MDO disciplines and couple them into a large variety of frameworks using the same communication mechanism.
-A number of examples are in the works to ease the development process of analysis discipline servers.
+A number of examples can be found under the Supported Languages page.

 ## Origin of the Project Name